 Blueberry muffins are also common additions to brunch menus alongside eggs Benedict and French toast.

-Another important and popular questions before we discuss this recipe is:
+Another important and popular question before we discuss this recipe is:

 Why do muffin tops taste better?